sgbX/crypto-checkout-simulator/README.md

 ## 📋 Case Study Implementation

-This project addresses the **Backend Developer Case Study: Crypto Checkout Simulator** requirements by modernizing a legacy PHP/Coinbase Commerce system with a clean TypeScript implementation.
+This project modernizes a legacy PHP/Coinbase Commerce system with a clean TypeScript implementation.

 ### ✅ Core Requirements Met